This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-While I was in the States recently I came across an old strawberry trug in an antique shop.
-As much as I’d have loved to buy it and bring it back to the Isle of Man, it was just too large for my luggage.
+I recently came across an old strawberry trug in an antique shop.
+As much as I’d have loved to buy it and bring it back home, it was just too large for my luggage.
 I kept coming back to it though and in the end came to the conclusion that I could make it myself.
 And I could probably make it out of pallet wood.

 I love making projects out of pallets because A. the material is free, and B. I love transforming simple materials into beautiful pieces.
 So instead of bringing back the original trug, I brought back a photo of it and an idea.
 Then this week I broke down a single pallet and was able to make two complete trugs from it – one that I’m now using as a rustic indoor decor piece, and the other I have planted up with Lobelias and lettuces.